ShermanMarshall/AndroidApp/README.md

 	OpenCV website: http://opencv.org/

 Bugs:
-	a.
 	The thread started by the run method on the ConnectionManager object has indeterminate behaviour, once the connection has ended.
 It is intended to end following the exit of a loop corresponding with the life of the connection.
 The bug can be replicated by:

 	1.	selecting a device from the AppMenu activity and starting the ShowVideo activity
 	2.	pressing back to return to the AppMenu